nizamphoenix/kaggle/ProstrateCancer/README.md

 This [challenge](https://www.kaggle.com/c/prostate-cancer-grade-assessment) is about identifying cancerous tissues from benign ones and rate its severity(0 to 6), indicating severity of prostrate cancer.
-This challenge is conducted to push the frontiers of application of deep learning and image processing methods to histopathology.
+This challenge is conducted to push the frontiers of application of deep learning and medical imaging methods to histopathology.

 ![image](./pandas.png)
                                                  [image source](https://www.kaggle.com/c/prostate-cancer-grade-assessment)